 - What is the United Way Movement?

-United Way Centraide is a federated network of over 100 local United Way offices, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
+United Way Centraide is a federated network of 77 local United Way offices, each registered as its own non-profit organization and governed by an independent volunteer-led local Board of Directors.
 Each United Way works locally to raise funds and invest in improving lives in its community.

 United Way Centraide Canada is the national office and has a distinct role to provide leadership, guidance and support to local United Ways across the country.
 Together, local United Ways and United Way Centraide Canada form the United Way Movement.

 - I feel pressured to give to United Way.